mikaeltw/rag-bench/docs/gcp-gpu-runner.md

    ```

    Use the Artifact Registry region that matches your runner zone’s region (for example: zone `us-central1-b` ⇒ host `us-central1-docker.pkg.dev`).
 Keeping the registry and VM in the same region minimizes egress time/cost.
+   For faster pulls/extraction, attach an NVMe local SSD to the runner VM and let the host image place Docker’s data-root on it automatically (see below).

 ## Running the workflow inside the container